boyter/searchcode-server/README.md

 To build searchcode server you need to have any Windows, Linux or OSX machine with Java 8 installed and maven setup.
 Idealy you want to use a Unix OS with Python and Python Fabric installed.

 Note that Fabric tasks (fab) are not currently supported on Windows.
-You an attempt to use them but they will probably need to under Bash for Windows or something similar.
+You can attempt to use them but they will probably need to under Bash for Windows or something similar.

 To run the javascript unit tests through the command line you will need to install NPM and then run